sedara0218/prime_project_c-/README.md

 * Mac: clang++ main.cpp bigint.cpp -o main -std=c++11

 ## Steps to run with InfInt (http://sercantutar.github.io/infint/):
+#### Pre: Download InfInt and place the InfInt.h file in the InfInt folder
 #### 1. Download all files to a local directory
 #### 2. Open the terminal inside the InfInt folder
 #### 3. Type: